The Diamond (Richmond, Virginia): History

 The Diamond replaced the demolished Parker Field, which had been built in 1934, as part of the fair grounds.
 Parker Field had been converted for baseball in 1954, replacing Mooers Field.
-Parker Field housed the Braves from 1966 to 1984.
+Parker Field housed the Braves from 1966 to 1984, with the last game played on August 30 of that year.

 In 2003, part of The Diamond's roof was destroyed by Hurricane Isabel, and in 2004 a piece of a concrete beam the size of a football fell on the stands below, though no fans were injured.

 The Richmond Braves relocated to Gwinnett County, Georgia, after the 2008 season.
 One factor in the franchise's decision to relocate was reportedly a failure to reach an agreement on building a new ballpark in Richmond.
 There was plan by a development group called the Richmond Baseball Initiative to build a new stadium in Shockoe Bottom near Main Street Station.
 But in August 2009 the company that submitted this ballpark plan withdrew it.
 Under the plan, the Richmond Braves would have moved to the new stadium while the Diamond would become the sole home to Virginia Commonwealth University athletics.
 VCU Baseball previously shared the facility with the Braves for home games.

-The new team announced on October 2, 2009 that they were going to spend $1.5 million on renovations to the ballpark and the RMA gave an additional $75,000 for upgrades.
+The new team announced on October 2, 2009, that they were going to spend $1.5 million on renovations to the ballpark and the RMA gave an additional $75,000 for upgrades.
 On October 28, 2009, the Richmond Flying Squirrels started renovations on the Diamond.
 They tore out aluminum benches and started to replace them with 3,200 dark green seats with cup holders.
 There are now 6,200 seats in the lower level.
 A new larger sized store was built for the Squirrels.
 Extensive gutting and remodeling of the offices and new indoor batting cages are parts of the renovation plan as well.
 For 2011, the scoreboard was enhanced and two new party decks were built in the upper level.

 Ownership of The Diamond was transferred from the Richmond Metropolitan Authority to the city of Richmond in 2014.

 Ahead of the 2020 season, and in consultation with the San Francisco Giants and VCU Baseball, the Flying Squirrels are reducing outfield distances at the Diamond from 8 to 10 feet from left center field around to right center field.
 Exact distances are yet to be determined.
 Distances up the foul lines will remain the same.

+On September 14, 2025, the Flying Squirrels played their final game at The Diamond, losing to the Hartford Yard Goats 5–2 in the tenth inning in front of a sellout crowd.